Saugeen First Nation: Tract Agreement

+The Upper Canada government wanted all Anishinaabe people to agree to surrender their traditional territory and move to Manitoulin Island.
+The Saugeen were forced onto reserve starting with the 1836 Saugeen Tract Agreement for which the Upper Canada government took over one million acres of Saugeen territory.

 Sir Francis Bond Head, represented the government of Upper Canada, T.G.
 Anderson signed on behalf of Indian Affairs, J. Stinson signed for Wesley Missions, and F.L.
 Ingall represented the 15th Regiment of the Army.
 Three other non-Aboriginal men witnessed the signing.
 Four “Indian” men, who were not chiefs or head men of Saugeen, signed by their doodem and agreed to: “surrender Sauking Territory” and to “repair to (Manitoulin) Island or to the territory north of Owen Sound.”
 They were Mettiewabe, Kaquta Bunevairear, Kowgiswasis, and Mettawansh.

-The original people of Saugeen never surrendered or signed away their land or water.